Agomzyemeka/Simple-Churn-Prediction-App/README.md

 - **requirements.txt**: This file lists all the dependencies required to run the app.
 - **streamlit_app.py**: This is the main script that runs the Streamlit app.
 - **assets/**: This folder contains images and other static files used in the README or the app.
+- **generated_customer_data.csv**: Contains Sample batch data of customers to run Churn Prediction on using the app.

 ## Using the App
 You can use the app to predict customer churn by inputting various customer details.
 The app will then use the trained model to make a prediction.
 Here’s how you can use it: